Prothonotary: Pennsylvania

 The Unified Judicial System of Pennsylvania titles several of its court administrators prothonotaries.
 The Supreme Court of Pennsylvania maintains two deputy prothonotaries, one in Philadelphia and the other in Pittsburgh, supplementing the role of the prothonotary in Harrisburg.
 The Superior Court of Pennsylvania's chief administrative officer is also titled a prothonotary and also maintains offices in Harrisburg, Philadelphia, and Pittsburgh.

 The Pennsylvania Courts of Common Pleas also title their chief clerks prothonotaries, except for the District of Delaware County, which has a clerk of courts instead of a prothonotary under the terms of its special Home Rule Charter.
-The Commonwealth Court of Pennsylvania and the minor courts (the magisterial district courts, the Philadelphia Municipal Court, and the Pittsburgh Municipal Courts) do not have prothonotaries; their administrators are titled a "Chief Clerk" and "administrators," respectively.
+Similarly, Allegheny County's clerks are consolidated as the Department of Court Records, and there is no longer a Prothonotary in that county.
+The Commonwealth Court of Pennsylvania and the minor courts (the magisterial district courts, the Philadelphia Municipal Court, and the Pittsburgh Municipal Court) do not have prothonotaries; their administrators are titled a "Chief Clerk" and "administrators," respectively.

 U.S. President Harry S. Truman was introduced to a prothonotary during a campaign stop in Pittsburgh in 1948.
 It is rumored that Truman's first reaction upon hearing the term "prothonotary" was to say "What the hell is a prothonotary?"
 It has also been claimed that Truman called "prothonotary" the most impressive-sounding political title in the U.S.

+Croatia – Historical usage

+The prothonotary of the Kingdom of Croatia was a high-ranking official of the realm elected from the 14th century until 1848.
+He was tasked with recording and certifying minutes of the Sabor, drawing up and certifying decisions of the courts of the Ban of Croatia, leading the Croatian delegation to the Diet of Hungary, safekeeping of documents, as well as safekeeping of the seal of the Ban of Croatia and the seal of state.
+He was elected by the Sabor from the ranks of the Croatian nobility and confirmed by the Ban of Croatia.